jedahan/podman-desktop/readme.md

 If you'd like to change the default mounts, set the `MOUNTS` variable to an array

 If you'd like to mount nothing, (for example, due to sshfs_server cpu usage) set `MOUNTS` to an empty string.

+## Image building with buildkit

+Podman builds are considerably slower compared to Docker builds.
+One way to mitigate this is to use [buildkit](https://github.com/moby/buildkit).
+Multipass instances provisioned with podman-desktop already contain a ready-to-go buildkit daemon.
+All you need to do is use the buildkit-cli from your host system:

+	buildctl \
+		--addr=tcp://$(shell multipass info podman --format json | jq -r ".info.podman.ipv4[]"):1234 \
+		build \
+		--frontend dockerfile.v0 \
+		--local context=. \
+		--local dockerfile=. \
+		--output type=oci,name="thisgetsignored:imagename" \
+		| podman load

+Please note, the resulting image will be `localhost/imagename:latest`, because [Buildkit does not seem write OCI compliant image annotations](https://github.com/containers/podman/issues/12560#issuecomment-990826349-permalink).